datapartnership/datapartnership.github.io/content/updates/implications-of-the-green-transition/index.md

 ## Solution

 To understand the demand for green jobs, the EBRD team leveraged [LinkedIn data](https://economicgraph.linkedin.com/) to study the online activity of more than 200 million LinkedIn members.
-These members span several economies in the EBRD regions where LinkedIn Economic Graph data are sufficiently representative of job vacancies, job-to-job transitions and job seekers’ skills.
+These members span several economies in the EBRD regions where LinkedIn Economic Graph data are sufficiently representative of job vacancies, job-to-job transitions and job seekers' skills.
 In addition, LinkedIn members in France, Germany, Italy, the United Kingdom and the United States of America were included as comparators.

 In the [LinkedIn data](https://economicgraph.linkedin.com/), green jobs are defined as occupations that usually involve one or more green projects or are closely associated with green skills.
 To be defined as green, a project must include at least one green activity, such as pollution or waste prevention, energy management, generation of renewable energy, ecosystem management, sustainability education and research, environmental policy, sustainable procurement or environmental finance[^1].
-Green skills, in turn, capture the top skills of LinkedIn members whose work predominantly involves one or more green projects (as listed in those members’ profiles).
+Green skills, in turn, capture the top skills of LinkedIn members whose work predominantly involves one or more green projects (as listed in those members' profiles).

 This study revealed that the EBRD regions have lower green jobs ratios than advanced economies, reflecting the slower pace of their transition to net zero, as well as an insufficient supply of qualified individuals with green skills.
 According to the [LinkedIn data](https://economicgraph.linkedin.com/), the percentage of members in the EBRD regions who had a green occupation or listed green skills in their online profile stood at around 10 per cent in April 2023, below the average for the advanced economy comparators (see figure 1).
 Within individual countries, the accumulation of green skills has accelerated somewhat over the past year, but it does not, overall, appear to have kept pace with the rise in demand.